Office of Institutional Effectiveness and Planning

 Assessment Cycle

-Mason Core areas are divided into groups for staged implementation of the assessment cycle over the course of four years.
+Mason Core categories are divided into groups for staged implementation of the assessment cycle over the course of four years.
 Each group will participate in the assessment process in their assigned year.

 Mason Core Assessment